-VO2 max (or maximal oxygen uptake) refers to the the maximum volume of oxygen used during intense exercise.
-It’s considered to be the ultimate measure of cardiovascular fitness and has been shown to be important for success in a range of endurance sports.
+VO2 max (or maximal oxygen uptake) refers to the maximum volume of oxygen used during intense exercise.
+It’s considered to be the gold standard measure of cardiovascular fitness and has been shown to be important for success in a range of endurance sports.

-Not only is VO2 max important for endurance sports, it’s also an important indicator of overall health.
+Not only is VO2 max important for endurance sports, it’s also an important indicator of overall health and fitness.

 Table of Contents

 As such, it provides insights into the combined efficiency of your respiratory, cardiovascular and muscular systems.

 In this way, your VO2 max is dependent upon: